GrantMeStrength/DinoJumpDemo/README.md

 As a UWP app, it is possible to publish this project to the Windows Store.
 There are a few steps to the process.

 1. You must be [registered](https://developer.microsoft.com/en-us/store/register) as a Windows Developer.
-2. You must use the App submission [checklist](https://msdn.microsoft.com/windows/uwp/publish/app-submissions).
+2. You must use the app submission [checklist](https://msdn.microsoft.com/windows/uwp/publish/app-submissions).
 3. The app must be submitted for [certification](https://msdn.microsoft.com/windows/uwp/publish/the-app-certification-process).

 For more details, see [Publishing your Windows Store app](https://developer.microsoft.com/en-us/store/publish-apps).